-Program Advisor: Dr. Daniel Friesen at Daniel.Friesen@untdallas.edu
+Email: William.Ingram@untdallas.edu

 - 1. Texas Core Curriculum: All students are required to complete 42 hours of the Texas Core Curriculum to earn a degree. - 2.
-Business Core Requirements: All business students complete a minimum of 48 hours designated as business core requirements. - 3.
-General Business Major Requirements: The general business major requires 36 hours of accounting and business courses. - 4.
+Business Core Requirements: All business students complete a minimum of 45 hours designated as business core requirements. - 3.
+General Business Major Requirements: The general business major requires 33 hours of accounting and business courses. - 4.
 Other Courses: Students must have a minimum of 120 credit hours to graduate with a degree from UNTD.
 Students may complete a minor, certificate program or general elective courses to meet this requirement.